*Updated – February 2021*

-Much like my first digital agency bigmouthmedia, BrewDog is a huge Scottish success story, and was the UK’s fastest growing food and drinks company for the past three years (2012 – 2014).
+Much like my first digital agency bigmouthmedia, BrewDog is a huge Scottish success story, and has been the UK’s fastest growing food and drinks company for the past seven years (2012 – 2019).

-Despite me shouting from the rooftops, many people still haven’t heard of BrewDog.
+Despite me shouting from the rooftops, many people still hadn’t heard of BrewDog up until recently.
 Their awesome brews have been creeping onto the shelves of major supermarkets over the last few years, and they have been (not so) quietly creating a craft beer revolution.

-I was sat at my desk in 2007, when we received an enquiry from an Aberdeen-based beverage company called BrewDog.
+I was sat at my desk in Edinburgh in 2007, when we received an enquiry from an Aberdeen-based beverage company called BrewDog.
 The name got my attention.
 I had a peek at their site.

 PISSING PEOPLE OFF, BREAKING RECORDS